FredHutch/ocdo/dasl-src/content/_index.md

 text_md = """We have a community Slack channel for questions and answers, as well as some other channels where people share information and content about specific topics."""

 [[extra.link_cards]]
-title = "Get a 30 minute consult with DaSL on a specific problem" url = "" text_md = """If you need a little help troubleshooting, finding the right resources, or figuring out the right question to ask, try a Data House Call."""
+title = "Get a 20 minute consult with DaSL on a specific problem" url = "" text_md = """If you need a little help troubleshooting, finding the right resources, or figuring out the right question to ask, try a Data House Call."""
 +++

 # Who are we?

 We are part of the Office of the Chief Data Officer (OCDO) at Fred Hutch.
 We offer hands-on help to anyone in the Fred Hutch, UW, or Seattle Children’s community.
-If you’re not a member of those communities, **email us anyway** and we’ll see if we can help you out.
+If you’re not a member of those communities, [**email us anyway**](mailto:data@fredhutch.org) and we’ll see if we can help you out.

 [Read more about us >>](https://ocdo.fredhutch.org)